Pixie (X-Men): 2010s

 Pixie debuted in New X-Men: Academy X #5 (November 2004), created by Nunzio DeFilippis, Christina Weir, and Michael Ryan.
 She appeared in the 2008 X-Men: Pixies and Demons one-shot, her first solo comic book one-shot.
 She appeared in the 2010 X-Men: Pixie Strikes Back series, her first solo comic book series.
 She appeared in the 2010 Avengers vs. X-Men anthology series.
 She appeared in the 2019 Age of X-Man: Nextgen series.

 2020s

 Pixie appeared in the 2020 Cable series.
 She appeared in the 2021 Children of the Atom series.
 She appeared in the 2022 Legion of X series.

 Fictional character biography

-Megan Gwynn is a Welsh teenager from a fictional mining town called Abergylid.
-Her father died in the mine.
-She developed a fear of it and left Wales owing to his death.
-She would later discover that he was not her actual father, but the villainous Mastermind was.
-Lady Mastermind and Mastermind II are her half-sisters.
-In her original inception, Gwynn had short pink hair, pure black eyes, and butterfly-like rainbow wings.
+Megan Gwynn is a Welsh teenager from the fictional mining town of Abergylid.
+After her father died in a mining accident, Gwynn left Wales.
+She would later discover that the villainous Mastermind was her real father.
+Originally, Gwynn had short pink hair, pure black eyes, and rainbow butterfly-like wings.

-After enrolling at Xavier Institute, Gwynn is assigned to be part of the Paragons training squad under the tutelage of former New Mutant member Rahne Sinclair.
-She wears a bicycle helmet during training sessions, due to her uncertainty with flying.
-During this time, she develops a crush on the X-Man Cyclops and is considered a cheerful girl who fits in well with other students.
-Gwynn was voted Friendliest Student.

-M-Day

-Following the events of House of M, almost all of the Institute's students are depowered, which leads to the dissolution of the school's training squad system.
-Gwynn is one of only twenty-seven students, including her fellow Paragons Trance, Wolf Cub, and Match, not to have lost their mutant abilities.
+After enrolling at the Xavier Institute, Gwynn joins the Paragons under the tutelage of Rahne Sinclair.
+Following the events of "House of M", almost all of the Institute's students are depowered, with Gwynn being one of only twenty-seven students to retain their powers.

-She participates in Emma Frost's battle royal, which determines who will train to be an X-Man, but does not make the team.
-She remains at the school, appearing occasionally as a side character.
-Later, forty-two of Gwynn's former classmates are killed when their bus is blown up by a missile sent by William Stryker, an anti-mutant crusader.
-Among the confirmed deaths are Gwynn's fellow Paragon, DJ.